ziglang/docker-zig/README.md

 # docker-zig

-The goal of this docker image is to build a fully static Zig Linux x86_64 executable, which can then be used on any Linux system (or inside any docker container).
+The goal of this docker image is to build a fully static Zig Linux executable, which can then be used on any Linux system (or inside any docker container).

-After building zig and running the test suite, it produces `zig-linux-x86_64-X.Y.Z-commitsha.tar.xz` which contains:
+After building zig and running the test suite, it produces `zig-linux-$ARCH-$VER-$COMMITSHA.tar.xz` which contains:

  * `/langref.html` (generated documentation)
  * `/zig` (statically linked executable)